-Assignment #3: Case Study Memo Due: 10/9 posted to canvas by midnight.
 Each student will be given a case study to present to their small group.
 Each student in the small group will be manager of the group one at a time.
-Each student will "manage the meeting" to find resolution to an organizational issue from a sample case provided in class.
-After class, each student manager is to compose and e-mail a memo to their small group explaining the problem, outlining the recommended resolution complete with an action plan and time line for implementation, listing the goals of the change, addressing obstacles and benefits of the proposal, noting other organizations you may network with, and requesting feedback from the team.
+Each student will "manage the meeting" to find resolution to an issue from a sample case provided in class.
+After class, each student manager is to compose an e-mail to their small group explaining the problem, outlining the recommended resolution complete with an action plan and time line for implementation, listing the goals of the change, addressing obstacles and benefits of the proposal, noting other organizations you may network with, and requesting feedback from the team.
 After the student manager incorporates the feedback received (or if not- why), they will post it to canvas.
-Each student will submit a memo regarding the case they managed- this is not a group memo- everyone will turn in their own memo.
+Each student will submit a e-mail regarding the case they managed- this is not a group e-mail: everyone will turn in their own e-mail.

-Assignment #4: Group led webinar Due: 10/24 posted to canvas by 6pm and webinar conducted online during class time.
+Assignment #4: Group led webinar presentation

+Due: 5/18 posted to canvas by 6pm and webinar conducted online during class time.
 The webinar assignment will be explained in detail during class with examples.

 - Form groups of no more than 3 people.
-Using gotomeeting.com, your group will lead the class in a webinar about what you believe is the key knowledge, skill, or ability all managers should have in public organizations.
+Using https://zoom.us/, your group will lead the class in a webinar about what you believe is the key knowledge, skill, or ability all managers should have in public organizations.
 What is the essential [blank]?
 Why is it so important?
 How do we do it? - The webinar should be applied and incorporate all of the readings from the class. - Webinar should not exceed 15 minutes total with 5 minutes for Q & A included in the total time.